-The University of Chichester Wellbeing
+The University of Chichester Wellbeing Service is available to provide friendly profession

 Service is available to provide friendly, professional, on-campus advice and support when difficulties arise.

 They are open Monday - Friday, 9am-5pm during term-time and offer a variety of support from 1:1 appointments, drop-ins, support groups, skills training courses and peer support.
 This support can either be face to face, telephone or virtually through MS Teams.